Mohammadamin-Barekatain/multipolar/README.md

 --params-ranges LINK_LENGTH_1,0.3,1.3 LINK_LENGTH_2,0.3,1.3 LINK_MASS_1,0.5,1.5 LINK_MASS_2,0.5,1.5 LINK_COM_POS_1,0.05,0.95 LINK_COM_POS_2,0.05,0.95 LINK_MOI,0.25,1.5
 ```

-4. Using `Sampling_efficiency.ipynb`, compare the sample efficiency of MULTIPOLAR(K=4) to the baselines similar to Table 1 of the paper.
+4. Using `Sampling_efficiency.ipynb`, compare the sample efficiency of MULTIPOLAR(K=4) to the baselines similar to Table 7 in the paper.

-5. Using `plot_learning_curves.ipynb`, plot the learning curves similar to Figure 3 of the paper.
+5. Using `plot_learning_curves.ipynb`, plot the learning curves similar to Figure 3 in the paper.

 # Training MULTIPOLAR in other environments